19 Best Low-Sodium Fast Food Orders, According to Dietitians

 This selection uses lettuce instead of the bun and comes in at 370 milligrams sodium and 240 calories.
 "Ordering your burger 'protein-style' can significantly reduce its sodium content, while retaining most of the flavors of a standard one," shares Montemayor.
 "A hamburger with the bun contains 650 milligrams sodium while without the bun has 370 milligrams sodium—which saves you 280 milligrams if you order protein-style."
 Going sans-bun will also save you 150 calories and 18 grams of carbs.
 And—yes—this suggestion applies to the hamburger only.
 Adding a single slice of cheese raises your sodium count to 720 milligrams.

 Panera's Steel Cut Oatmeal with Almonds, Quinoa & Honey

 Looking for a low-sodium fast food breakfast option at Panera?
-This oatmeal is a stellar choice, “[It has] only 200 milligrams of sodium, contributing to only 9 percent of the daily value of sodium recommended per day,” says Chef Julie Harrington, RD.
-“I love the addition of quinoa to the steel cut oats to not only add a nutty flavor and texture but also introducing ancient grains in new ways.”
+This Steel-Cut Oatmeal with Almonds, Quinoa, and Honey is a stellar choice, "[It has] only 150 milligrams of sodium, contributing to only 9 percent of the daily value of sodium recommended per day," says Chef Julie Harrington, RD.
+"I love the addition of quinoa to the steel cut oats to not only add a nutty flavor and texture but also introducing ancient grains in new ways."
 Plus, the combination of protein- and fiber-rich quinoa and almonds help this bowl climb up to 10 grams of protein and 8 grams of fiber per serving for just 320 calories and 7 grams of sugar.